andytuba/procgiene/slide/page-8.md

 You can fork my project at [github.com/andytuba/basicbeach](https://github.com/andytuba.com) and run it locally (requires yarn) or in Glitch.

 What bots will you make?
-Share your progresw and results with us on twitter with the hashtags `#progzine` `#tracery` and on Let's Sketch Tech discord!
+Share your ideas, progress, and results on Twitter with the hashtags `#progzine` `#tracery` and on Discord in the WavelengthConf / Let's Sketch Tech server!